Starcounter/Docs/docs/topic-guides/web-apps/html-views-composition-guidelines.md

 Regarding styling, there are two ways to make the application easier to visually integrate with other apps:

 1. Prefix all class names with the name of the app, as outlined in [Avoiding CSS Conflicts](https://docs.starcounter.io/guides/blending/avoiding-css-conflicts/).
-2. Keep styling that will affect the layout inside the `declarative-shadow-dom`.
+2. Keep styling that will affect the presentation inside the `declarative-shadow-dom`.
 3. To avoid writing the same Shadow DOM CSS on different pages, it can be imported with the CSS `import` rule.
 The syntax for this is `<style>@import url("/yourapp/css/style.css");</style>`.
 In the example above it would be done this way:

 ```markup